Ice hockey in Finland: Men's leagues

 Finland has five men's and three women's high-level leagues.
-The Liiga (also called the SM-liiga, meaning 'Finnish Championship League') is the elite league for men's ice hockey in Finland.
+The SM-liiga is the elite league for men's ice hockey in Finland.
 It was created 1975 as the first domestic professional ice hockey league and replaced the SM-sarja as the top national division.
 The Liiga is a closed league and is run by the independent Jääkiekkon SM-liiga Oy, making it the only Finnish league not operated by the Finnish Ice Hockey Association.
-The Liiga is a closed league; teams are fixed and promotion and relegation are not used.
+The SM-liiga is a closed league; teams are fixed and promotion and relegation are not used.
 The second- and third-highest men's ice hockey leagues in Finland are the Mestis and the Suomi-sarja; many Mestis and Suomi-sarja teams serve as farm teams to Liiga clubs.
 Promotion and relegation between the Mestis and Suomi-sarja is possible each season.
 The lower-level men's leagues play within regional divisions and are the fourth-tier II-divisioona or 2. divisioona, the fifth-tier III-divisioona or 3. divisioona, and the sixth-tier IV-divisioona or 4. divisioona.